Our staff will respond to your query promptly and provide detailed information to your questions.

 - Day 7

 - Metro and walking tour of the Kremlin

 - Start Place

 - Moscow, Russia

 - Easy independent holiday suitable for singles & couples

-Private transfers, private river cruises, Highspeed German built Sapsan train between St.Petersburg and Moscow.
+Private transfers, private river cruises, Highspeed German built Sapsan train between St.Petersburg and Moscow in business class.